 Grandview Films: The Cinematic Crossings of Joseph Sunn Jue will be Dong’s third in a trilogy of coffee table books that showcase the visual and little-known stories of Chinese Americans artists, beginning with the first in his series, Forbidden City, USA: Chinatown Nightclubs, 1936-1970.
 For a preview of Grandview Films, see an abridged profile of Joseph Sunn Jue in chapter eleven of the author’s most recent book Hollywood Chinese: The Chinese in American Feature Films.

-Please check back for updates, or add your email address below to our subscribers list for future announcements.
+Please check back for updates, or add your email address to our subscribers list below for future announcements.

 On the set of The Twelve Wives 金屋十二釵 (1937, Grandview Film Company 大觀聲片有限公司).
 From left: actress Nancy Chan Wan-Seung 陳雲裳, producer Joseph Sunn Jue 趙樹燊, and actress Lam Mui-Mui 林妹妹.

 Flyer for Black Market Bride 黑市夫妻 (1948; note: this Chinese title differs from the flyer), produced in San Francisco Chinatown by Grandview Film Company.

 Joseph Sunn Jue, far right, directs his first Hong Kong-made film, Brother 難兄 (1934, Lianhua Film Company 聯華影業公司).

 Filmmaker Joseph Sunn Jue near the corner of Stockton and Clay streets in San Francisco Chinatown, ca. 1948.
 Work-in-progress cover design by Arthur Dong, © 2021 DeepFocus Productions, Inc.